-The middle layer of the vertebrate eye.
-The uvea consists collectively of the iris, the choroid, and the ciliary body.
+The uvea is the middle layer of the vertebrate eye.
+It consists collectively of the iris, the choroid, and the ciliary body.
 The anterior (front) uvea includes the iris and ciliary body.
 The posterior (back) uvea is the choroid.

 Uvea means "grape" in Latin.
 The name comes about because the eye looks like a reddish-blue grape when the outer coat has been dissected away.